ualberta-smr/MiningAnnotationUsageRules/README.md

 The artifact repo for the paper titled:

 > *Mining Annotation Usage Rules: A Case Study with MicroProfile*.
-Batyr Nuryyev, Ajay Kumar Jha, Sarah Nadi, Yee-Kang Chang, Vijay Sundaresan, Emily Jiang.
-ICSE'22: Software Engineering in Practice (SEIP) Track.
+Batyr Nuryyev, Ajay Kumar Jha, Sarah Nadi, Yee-Kang Chang, Emily Jiang, Vijay Sundaresan.
+ICSME'22: Industry Track.
 Status: submitted (in review).

 In this paper, we investigate whether the idea of pattern-based discovery of rules can be applied to annotation-based API usages in the industrial case study of MicroProfile (an open source Java microservices framework).

-## ICSE 2022 Submission

-**NOTE:** For the results in the ICSE 2022 submission, please check the [`ICSE2022_Submission`](https://github.com/ualberta-smr/MiningAnnotationUsageRules/releases/tag/ICSE2022_Submission) tag.

 ## Contents